fieldtrip/website/development/realtime/openbci.md

 {% include image src="/assets/img/development/realtime/openbci/8_perspective_1024x1024.jpg" width="400" %}

 The FTDI chip on the OpenBCI dongle requires you to install the FTDI drivers on your machine.
-You may already have these installed, if you’ve worked with Arduino or other USB hardware accessories.
+You may already have these installed, if you've worked with Arduino or other USB hardware accessories.
 You can download the latest FTDI drivers for your operating system [here](http://www.ftdichip.com/Drivers/VCP.htm).

 ## Standalone interface with openbci2ft